wang-chen/lgl-action-recognition/README.md

-   Temporal and distributed pattern recognition using based on Wearable Action Recognition Dataset (WARD).
+   Temporal and distributed pattern recognition using the Wearable Action Recognition Dataset (WARD).

    For feature graph network (FGN):